Robert Creeley's The Unachievable American Dream

 Improved Essays

 The Unachievable American Dream (add hook) The American Dream is the idea that all people should have an equal opportunity to achieve success and happiness through hard work and dedication.
 In the 1940s and 50s, the American Dream was measured by your possessions, the drive to be successful was from a materialistic point of view.
 There are some that say the modern day American Dream is now based on one’s stability.
 Things such as a stable job, a nice house, a spouse and family are thought to be sought after more than ever in this day.
 Because of the differences in circumstances and institutionalized oppression, the American Dream is not achievable for all people.
-Lloyd Newman and LeAlan grew up in an environment that embodied all that is dangerous about grouping poor people …show more content…
+Lloyd Newman and LeAlan grew up in an environment that embodied all that is dangerous about grouping poor people in a small, isolated environment. …show more content…

 Related Documents